maylortaylor/maylortaylor/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions for phones and web.
-- 🎓 &nbsp; Studied Business Management/Marketing at University of Alabam 2011.
+- 🎓 &nbsp; Studied Business Management/Marketing at University of Alabama 2011.
 - 💼 &nbsp; Working as a Software Engineer at PowerChord Inc in St Petersburg, FL.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and FLUTTER phone development.
 - ✍️ &nbsp; Pursuing electronic chill live looping music and acoustic guitar as a hobby.